Get up to 60% off Yarn Shop Yarn Deals

 The Versatility of the Stockinette Stitch

-It is impossible to know the complete history of the Stockinette Stitch.
-It is called the Stockinette Stitch because it’s commonly seen knit in hosiery and socks for literally millennia.
-Take a look at these ancient Egyptian Socks worn with sandals.
-These are estimated to from the 4th or 5th centuries.
+It's impossible to know the complete history of the Stockinette Stitch.
+It's called the Stockinette Stitch because it's commonly seen knit in hosiery and socks for literally millennia — ancient Egyptian socks worn with sandals, estimated to be from the 4th or 5th centuries, show this same structure.

 We prefer this stitch over others, particularly on the heels of socks.
-The Stockinette Stitch lies very flat and is absent of lumps and bumps that would be uncomfortable to walk on if knit into the soles of your feet.
-Take a look at our post on knitting socks for more information.
+The Stockinette Stitch lies very flat and is absent of the lumps and bumps that would be uncomfortable to walk on if knit into the soles of your feet.

 The Stockinette Stitch is very versatile.
-Many designers favor this stitch because it’s easy to customize the size of garments as adding increasing and decreasing stitches while staying in the pattern is simple.
-It knits up fast, making this stitch perfect for pieces that need to be reproduced quickly.
+Many designers favor it because it's easy to customize the size of garments — adding increases and decreases while staying in the pattern is simple.
+It also knits up fast, making this stitch perfect for pieces that need to be reproduced quickly.

-You’ll also find the stockinette stitch commonly paired with the cable technique.
-The contrast of purls and cables knit with the stockinette stitch is an iconic design element of Aran knitting.
+You'll also find the stockinette stitch commonly paired with the cable technique.
+The contrast of purls and cables knit against the stockinette stitch is an iconic design element of Aran knitting.

 Stay Tuned